Business Economics

 Thesis Proposal

-By the end of their third year, students are required to present their research ideas to a committee comprising at least two faculty members, including representatives from HBS as well as FAS.
+By the end of their third year, students are required to present their research ideas to a committee composed of at least two faculty members, including representatives from HBS and FAS.
 The committee will provide feedback and decide if the student is making satisfactory progress toward the degree.
-Students will receive coordinated advice from faculty regarding the their progress and be given detailed recommendations for future research plans, particularly with respect to possible job market paper and dissertation plans.
-If both faculty committee members are present for a student’s seminar presentation (e.g., the PhD Finance Lunch), this could fulfill the Research Progress Report requirement in terms of demonstrating a student’s research development, so long as the student schedules a meeting with each faculty committee member for coordinated feedback post-presentation.
+Students will receive coordinated advice from faculty regarding their progress and be given detailed recommendations for future research plans, particularly with respect to possible job market paper and dissertation plans.
+If both faculty committee members are present for a student’s seminar presentation (e.g., the PhD Finance Lunch), this could fulfill the Research Progress Report requirement in terms of demonstrating a student’s research development, so long as the student schedules a meeting with each faculty committee member for coordinated feedback post presentation.

 The Dissertation

-The student selects a faculty dissertation committee consisting of three members of the Harvard faculty; two of whom must be members of the Faculty of Arts and Sciences (one must be in the Department of Economics and one must be from the Business School).
+The student selects a faculty dissertation committee consisting of three members of the Harvard faculty, one of whom must be a member of the Faculty of Arts and Sciences (and one must be from the Business School).
 Under the dissertation committee’s advisorship, the student will proceed to complete the dissertation research.
 The dissertation should demonstrate the candidate’s ability to perform original research that develops in a scholarly way and is a significant contribution to the knowledge and understanding in the chosen special field.
 For the student to meet the requirement, analysis and evaluation of relevant data must yield significant and independent conclusions.

 Contact Info